 Information pertaining to directors standing in future for re-election that will be provided to security holders will include relevant biographical details.
 The majority of this information is available at all times on the Company’s website or in its annual report.

 All directors, including the Managing Director and CEO, have written and signed agreements setting out the terms of their employment.
 The material terms of employment of the Executive Chairman and Managing Director were disclosed at the time of his engagement.

-Recommendation 1.4: The Company Secretary Should Be Accountable Directly to the Board
+Recommendation 1.4: The Company Secretary Should Be Accountable Directly to the Board of Directors

 Recommendation 1.5: A Listed Entity Should Have a Diversity Policy